-- Bring your high school transcript to Alvin Community College Articulation Specialist in D243 when you are ready to enroll.
+- After high school graduation, bring a copy of your high school transcript to Alvin Community College Advising or College and Career Pathways Office when you are ready to enroll.

-- You must declare a college technical major or an Associate in Applied Science (AAS) Degree Plan to receive any of the Articulated Credit credits from high school.
+- Students must declare a college technical major or an Associate in Applied Science (AAS) Degree to receive any of the Articulated Credit credits from high school.

 - You will fill out a petition for credit form with the coordinator and the credit will be posted to your college transcript by the end of your first semester.